wevm/wagmi/rfcs/001-deterministic-states-and-caching.md

 The `loading` flag will be removed in favour of the following set of deterministic states:

-- `isIdle`: A flag to indicate that the async function has not yet been invoked, and data has not been loaded yet.
+- `isIdle`: A flag to indicate that the promise has not yet been invoked, and data has not been loaded yet.
 - `isLoading`: A flag to indicate that the data is loading for the first time
 - `isReloading`: A flag to indicate that the data is loading in the background, and showing cached success/error data in the meantime (meaining this flag can be truthy when isSuccess/isError is truthy).
 - `isSuccess`: A flag to indicate the data has been fetched successfully.